vini2003/No-Feedback/README.md

 # No Feedback

-This disables all server command chat feedback.
+This mod disables all server command chat feedback.

 # Installing